Lyryx Learning: History

+Finally in 2024, VLI was acquired by Harris Computer Systems.

 Lyryx with Open Texts

-To support the use of OERs in undergraduate introductory courses in Mathematics & Statistics and Business & Economics, Lyryx moved to a social enterprise business model: Funding from the online homework supports both the development and maintenance of OERs as well as contributions to the community.
-In addition, Lyryx also offers an option of free access to their online homework from an institution's computer labs.
+To support the use of OERs in undergraduate introductory courses in Mathematics & Statistics and Business & Economics, Lyryx had moved to a social enterprise business model: Funding from the online homework supported both the development and maintenance of OERs as well as contributions to the community.
+In addition, Lyryx also offered an option of free access to their online homework from an institution's computer labs, hence providing an entirely free option for students in need.